 Infertility expert, Dr. Laurence Jacobs, calculates a master plan that is both safe and effective for patients who are having trouble getting pregnant and want to start a family.

 Families take many forms, and all people have the right to become parents.
-For more than 30 years, Laurence A. Jacobs, M.D., has been meeting the reproductive needs of gay, lesbian, and transgender couples with In Vitro Fertilization (IVF), Intrauterine Insemination (IUI), egg donation, sperm donation, and gestational surrogacy.
+For more than 39 years, Laurence A. Jacobs, M.D., has been meeting the reproductive needs of gay, lesbian, and transgender couples with In Vitro Fertilization (IVF), Intrauterine Insemination (IUI), egg donation, sperm donation, and gestational surrogacy.
+Dr. Jacobs is part of the medical advisory council for Path2Parenthood, a national organization providing resources on parenting options for the LGBT community.
 With Dr. Jacobs’ expertise, compassionate care, counseling, and fertility resources for gay couples, you can realize the family you desire.
+For more resources on professionals addressing all aspects of family building click on 2018 Family Building Guide from Path2Parenthood.com

 For same-sex couples, the biological parent can skip the court process and get a pre-birth order by going directly to vital records if all the statutory requirements met.
 Previously, the non-biological parent had to do a second-parent adoption.
 However, today that has recently changed and now both intended parents are recorded on the birth certificate.